 Pain can come from any of the organs mentioned above, and these are the source for the most common causes.
 But the human body is never simple, so pain can also come from other areas of your body.
 This is called 'referred' pain.
 So this widens the possible options.

-What are the most common causes of right upper quadrant pain?
+In adults, the most frequent causes of right upper quadrant pain are:

 Gallstones and gallbladder problems

-Gallstones don't necessarily cause any symptoms but when they get stuck they can give you pain.
+Gallstones don't necessarily cause any symptoms but when they get stuck in the bile duct they can give you pain.
 This is called biliary colic and is typically a severe crampy pain in the RUQ shortly after eating a fatty meal.
 An infection may ensue, called cholecystitis, which will give you a more persistent pain in the RUQ, with a high temperature.